ngarciaiii/archived_blog/_posts/2019-03-21-CompTIA A+ Part 1 Hardware.markdown

 Electrical fire rarely occurs but when it does, be sure to use the right fire extinguisher.
 It should have a C letter marked on it. `Class C fire extinguisher`, easy to remember C for computer.

 Worn out computer components like batteries and or CRTs do not go into trash.
-They should be recycled to prevent soil and water contamination. `CRTs (Cathode-ray tube)` are huge heavy <b>stone age computer and television</b> monitors.
+They should be recycled to prevent soil and water contamination. `CRTs (Cathode-ray tube)` are huge heavy <b>stone age computer and television monitors</b>.

 # Hardware Part 1